 I personally don’t think disciplining for being bored is appropriate, but often we confuse the two, because they look similar.
 The kids whine.
 They won’t sit still.
 They might start a temper tantrum.
 But it’s really our fault, not theirs.
 We’ve asked something of them that they are too young to give.

 Have you ever sat in a doctor’s office, when across from you is a mother with a toddler, and the child is swinging his legs.
 The mom is ignoring him, but every now and then she hisses, “Johnny, sit still.”
 He becomes dejected, and increasingly starts wiggling, because he’s bored.
 Why didn’t she just bring a book to read him?

 I’ve written a bunch about disciplining kids, and being consistent, and following through on this blog, and yet with all that, I have to admit that I rarely actually had to discipline the girls for what they did in public.
 Their worst infractions were fighting with each other.
 They were rarely bad or caused a scene, and I think it’s because they simply were never bored.

 Let me illustrate this with one of most people’s least favourite activities: grocery shopping.
-We never had much of a problem shopping together, because I had strategies (I was also only juggling two children, not four or five as some of you are, admittedly!).
+Few things instigate temper tantrums as much as being in a big store filled with food for half an hour!
+Yet I honestly never never had much of a problem shopping with my kids, because I had strategies (I was also only juggling two children, not four or five as some of you are, admittedly!–hats off to you!).
 Here’s what we did:

 1. Grocery Shopping with Babies

 Talked constantly.
 “Mommy’s buying broccoli.
 See the broccoli?
 Yummy!”
 The whole time through the store I was talking to them and making eye contact.
-I’d get strange looks from other shoppers, but I didn’t care.
+I’d get strange looks from other shoppers!